django/deps/accepted/0019-technical-governance-6x.rst

 Elections of the Steering Council are triggered by any of the following events:

-* The final Feature Release of a Major Release Series of Django if no election of the Steering Council has yet occurred during that Major Release Series.
+* The an Annual Release of Django for an even numbered year if no election of the Steering Council has yet occurred since the previous even numbered year.

 * The resignation or another event that leaves Steering Council with fewer than three elected members.
 This is to prevent the majority